 I4.2 Any member of the SAIMM, who is 35 years old and younger is eligible to serve on the YPC.
 The maximum age that a YPC member may reach before being required to step down from the YPC will be 35 years.

 I4.3 Members of the YPC shall be elected as provided for in this By-law and shall hold office until their successors have been elected.
 The manner of nomination and election of members of the Young Professionals Council shall be as set out in this By-law.
 Members of the YPC shall retire annually but shall be eligible for re-election.

-I4.4 The YPC may, to ensure adequate representation of all branches of mining and metallurgy, co-opt by unanimous vote no more than four (4) additional members to the YPC.
+I4.4 The YPC may, to ensure adequate representation based on the identified needs, such as diversity, and the balance of the practice areas of mining and metallurgy, nominate, elect and co-opt by unanimous vote no more than four (4) additional members to the YPC.
 Such additional members shall have the privileges and responsibilities of elected YPC members and shall serve for that current session.
 The names of such co-opted members shall be announced at the next General Meeting of the Institute following their appointment.

 I5.1 Only candidates who are 34 years and younger at the time of the election, shall be considered for election to the YPC.

 I5.2 A notice calling for nominations for members of the YPC shall be distributed to all members who are 35 years old and younger not later than the first day of April in each year and all such nominations shall be lodged with the Manager not less than one hundred and twenty (120) calendar days prior to the date of the Annual General Meeting.

 I5.2.1 Each nomination of a member for election to the YPC, must be proposed and seconded by at least two (2) Corporate or non-corporate members on the prescribed official nomination form.